21aslade/startup/README.md

 I worked really, really hard on this deliverable (including the dependencies that only exist for it, there are _121_ commits involved).
 I know I didn't mock the websockets, but it's unclear how I should.
 I also didn't realize from reading the rubric that mocking WebSocket would be required.
 Hopefully it's clear that I'm fully capable of mocking the WebSocket behavior.
 I'd appreciate it if I can still get full credit.

+## Startup Service

+For this deliverable I added backend endpoints for creating profiles and following other users.

+-   [x] **Node.js/Express HTTP service** - done!
+-   [x] **Static middleware for frontend** - done!
+-   [x] **Calls to third-party endpoints** - the QR code on the profile page permalinks to the profile
+-   [x] **Backend service endpoints** - login, following.
+I didn't realize that we didn't need any login stuff until the next deliverable.
+All other functionality is tied to websockets
+-   [x] **Frontend calls service endpoints** - done!

 ## Dependencies

 I use a number of dependencies in this project; I wrote some of them, but others are external: